 This initial evidence is often the foundation of your claim and the key to receiving a fair payout.

 Homeowners often don’t realize that licensed restoration professionals do more than fix damage—they can also play a critical role in the claims process.
-At Titus Restoration, we act as a bridge between you and your insurance adjuster by:
+At Titus Contracting, we act as a bridge between you and your insurance adjuster by:

 Having a contractor who understands both construction and insurance requirements helps prevent oversights, strengthens your case, and speeds up approvals.